top of page

 Food and Drink

-Bar open all afternoon with beer brewed at our local CAMRA Pub of the Year, The Salutation at Ham, as well as cider, Pimms, wine and soft drinks.
+Bar open all afternoon with beer and cider brewed locally as well as Pimms, wine, soft drinks and snacks.

-Our licence does not allow you to bring your own alcohol on to the site.
+Our licence does not allow you to bring your own alcohol on to the site so please don't try to do that.

 Drinks Beakers

 We won't use single-use plastics at the bar.
 We have sturdy, branded beakers that you can use all afternoon for £2 then take it home as a souvenir.
-Or bring your own beaker.
+Or bring your own beaker or the one you got last year!

 Weather